Sounds and images ©2019 Steve Reinthal

 We played for a few hours and had a ball.
 In some pieces we were whisper quiet and at other times we got pretty cranked.
 Daniel got more feedback than I did and it didn't matter how close I put my nose to my pickups I couldn't get that breathy whistley thing going like he does.
 But I did have the whammy bar on the Steinberger GL2T...

-'Once' is a track from Follow the Tiger, the forthcoming album we are compiling from our recording.
+'Once' is a track from Follow the Tiger, the CD album we have compiled from the recordings of our improvisations.

 Cassius.
 Play and response.